scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 some asparagus as well.
 Later on, I ate the rest of the chicken wings for dinner and ate some vegi-sticks for dinner.

+### Day 402

+Was going to have soylent today, but then work supplied a lunch in order for us to share a meal with a contractor and build up that good ol' team spirit.
+Then I went out with friends to a truck stop gathering and had street food for dinner.
+Followed by an outing on the town.
+So no Soylent today, but I had some fun.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/